 Black and white palette is also an excellent way to communicate a message or emphasize a certain point.
 Although there are many ways to use colors in art, one very effective way is by contrasting them using different hues.
 As an example, two different hues can be used in one design to convey entirely different messages!

 When starting out as a graphic artist, it can be helpful to think that the most powerful tools are pencil and paper.
 Make a fresh start by drawing with markers and practicing drawing in perspective before moving on to larger, more complex pieces.

 Playing around with perspective and shape reminds you that whatever you draw will ultimately be a manifestation of your creative process.

 Use consistent images

-When you’re a beginner, it is easy to get carried away by the many choices available.
-It is tempting to look through each image type and decide which is the best option.
-You can do that, of course, but keep one thing in mind – consistency is key in choosing images!
+As a beginner, it is easy to get carried away by the many choices available.
+It is tempting to look through each image type and decide the best option.
+You can do that, of course, but keep in mind that consistency is key in choosing images!

 While there are many different types of images available, follow a few simple guidelines when selecting them.
-Make sure they’re of the similar:
+Consider using an AI image generator to create unique and high-quality images that align with your content’s message while following a few simple guidelines when selecting images.
+Make sure they’re of similar: